Hands-on Experiential Education

 — Chelsea Currie

 South Broward High School Student

 - A: We do not coordinate directly with individual high school students.
 Instead, we work with high school groups, classes and clubs organized by the supervising teachers.
 So please talk to your teachers about organizing a group, and then have one of them complete this form.

 Our longest running outreach project is the shark research field experience.
-High schools from across South Florida partner with SRC to provide their students with a truly unique field trip, learning hands on from active shark scientists in the field.
+Middle and High schools from across South Florida partner with SRC to provide their students with a truly unique field trip, learning hands on from active shark scientists in the field.